xjzi/compression/README.md

 - Rust is fast and its syntax is logical
 - Compression is useful and easily testable
 - Huffman coding is easy to implement
-- Github protects my code from my own mistakes
-- Other people can start from my knowledge

 ## Future
 This project was short, and now I have some experience with data structures and implementing algorithms.
 I could implement a binary heap or bit vector to get some more experience, but I want to try out some other topics.